inkognitro/oas-tszod-gen/README.md

 There exist another two extractor functions `getResponseOrReject` and `findResponse`.
 These two functions do return a response with a body which was not yet **revealed**.
 Anyway, this is for convenience, so we don't have to write that much code.

+> :bulb: The `response.contentType` property does not always match the exact value of the actual `request.headers['content-type']`
+> which was received from the server.
+The `response.contentType` property's reason to exist is to make sure that we
+> are able to distinguish between different response types which were defined by the OAS3 specs.
+> The OAS3 content type that has the most characters matching the actual `content-type` header is adopted during runtime.

 ## RequestHandler implementations
 The decision of having a `RequestHandler` interface with granular implementations was made with different environments